elnur/ElnurAbstractControllerBundle/README.markdown

   * `security.context`, and
   * `templating`.

-It also provides a handy `getCurrentUser()` method to get the currently logged in user.
+It also provides a handy `getUser()` method to get the currently logged in user.

 Installation
 ------------